To lift the veil on the world of professional wrestling, we need to take a look at the term kayfabe.

 Now that being said, I like the mystique about it – when not everything is revealed.
 Now the mystery is gone.

-It is like magicians…we know it is a magic trick and we wonder, ‘Wow, how did pull a rabbit out of his rear end’, but if they tell you how they do it all, it ruins it all.
+It is like with magicians.
+We know it is a magic trick, and we wonder, ‘Wow, how did pull a rabbit out of his rear end’, but if they tell you how they do it all, it ruins it all.